Military history of the Philippines during World War II: The Philippine Army

 The date for Philippine Independence and US military withdrawal was approaching, resulting in a reduction in funds from the US military to directly support the expansion of the Philippine Commonwealth Army.
-Twelve Million US dollars were provided to the Commonwealth for the establishment of the Philippine Army in 1936.
+12 million dollars were provided to the Commonwealth for the establishment of the Philippine Army in 1936.
 In the early years of the Commonwealth, the Philippine Army was composed of an Active Duty and a Reserve Component.
 The Active Duty component was the Philippine Constabulary, which was a para-military organization.
 After the outbreak of the war, this was referred to as the First Philippine Division.
 Many of the officers of the Philippine Army and Philippine Army Air Corps came from the members of the Philippine Constabulary and Air Constabulary.

 Far Eastern Command

 On 25 July 1941, US Secretary of War Henry L. Stimson requested that US President Franklin D. Roosevelt issue orders calling the military forces of the Commonwealth into active service for the United States.
 Stimson explained, "All practical steps should be taken to increase the defensive strength of the Philippine Islands."

 The following day President Roosevelt froze all Japanese assets within the United States and issued orders to absorb the forces of the Philippine Army.
 That same day the War Department created the US Army Forces in the Far East (USAFFE) command, with jurisdiction over the Philippine Department and the military forces of the Commonwealth.
 At the same time General Douglas MacArthur was recalled to active duty and designated the commander of the USAFFE.